TAFMEDS

 Start by building fluent recall of the essential terms in each Task List section.
 You should be able to define and identify examples of each term within seconds, not minutes.

-Section A - Measurement (aim: 30-40 correct per minute)
+Section A - Data Collection and Graphing (aim: 30-40 correct per minute)

 Key terms to master: